Sometimes you just need a boost, something to boost your mood and maybe others’ moods. A great way to boost your mood is to burst into song.

 At least everyone in your car.
 Or shower.

-For those usual times, though, when you’re low on energy or just need a boost, burst into song.
+For those usual times, though, when you’re low on energy or simply need an energy or mood boost, burst into song.

 Bursting Song Ideas

-In case you can’t come up with any ideas, here are a few ideas for songs to break into.
+If you can’t think of any ideas for songs to sing, here are a few ideas for tunes to belt.

 Wizard of Oz, “If I Were King of the Forest.”